Aid: Other types

+Scale

 Most official development assistance (ODA) comes from the 30 members of the Development Assistance Committee (DAC), or about $150 billion in 2018.
 For the same year, the OECD estimated that six to seven billion dollars of ODA-like aid was given by ten other states, including China and India.

-Top 10 aid recipient countries (2009-2018)
+Top 10 aid recipient countries (2009–2018)

 Top 10 aid donor countries (2020)

 Official development assistance (in absolute terms) contributed by the top 10 DAC countries is as follows.
 European Union countries together gave $75,838,040,000 and EU Institutions gave a further $19.4 billion.
 The European Union accumulated a higher portion of GDP as a form of foreign aid than any other economic union.